wenhaosun/wenhaosun.github.io/wenhaosun-blog/_posts/2019-06-18-Mapping-Uncharted-Chemical-Spaces.md

 Some early papers by [Andriy Zakutayev](https://scholar.google.com/citations?user=QKl7eykAAAAJ&hl=en&oi=ao) and myself on how [N2 can be chemically-activated](https://pubs.rsc.org/en/content/articlelanding/2016/ta/c5ta09446a#!divAbstract) to synthesize [nitrogen-rich nitrides](https://pubs.acs.org/doi/abs/10.1021/acs.chemmater.7b02399).

+See also a [blog post by Anubhav Jain](https://hackingmaterials.com/2013/11/20/here-be-dragons-should-you-trust-a-computational-prediction/) that helped inspire these ideas.

 [ternarymap]: /TernaryNitridesMap.html